Janet Jackson’s Infant Son Makes Surprising Cameo In Instagram Video After Joe Jackson Death

 Janet Jackson’s son Eissa made a surprise cameo in an Instagram video made by the singer on Wednesday, July 4, where she thanked fans for their support following the death of her father, Joe Jackson.
 The 19-month-old’s father is Jackson’s ex-husband, Wissam Al Mana.
 In the video, Eissa could be heard asking to be picked up as Jackson was addressing her fans.

 Jackson noted her “rough week,” citing the death of her father Joe Jackson due to pancreatic cancer.
-The manager of the Jackson 5 passed on June 27 at the age of 89 years old.
-The Jackson family patriarch was buried July 2 at Forest Lawn Memorial Park in Glendale, California, the same cemetery where his son the late Michael Jackson, is buried.
+The manager of the Jackson 5 passed on June 27 at the age of 89-years-old.
+The Jackson family patriarch was buried July 2 at Forest Lawn Memorial Park in Glendale, California, the same cemetery where his son the late Michael Jackson is buried.
 She remembered her late father in an Instagram snap where she posted a pic of herself as a little girl sitting on Joe’s lap.
-In the pic, Jackson appears to be no older than 4 or 5 years old and wore a striped dress while Joe wore a plaid shirt.
+In the pic, Jackson appears to be no older than 4- or 5-years-old and wore a striped dress while Joe wore a plaid shirt.

 But like any mother with an infant, the baby always comes first!